-- Net Promoter Score (NPS) – NPS is a well-known CX metric that holds power to this day.
+- Net Promoter Score (NPS) - NPS is a well-known customer experience metric that holds power to this day.
 Survey your customers on how likely they would be to recommend your product or service to their contacts.
-After getting survey results, you should classify the customers as either promoters (will gladly promote your brand), passive customers (satisfied but susceptible to competitors) and detractors (unsatisfied customers who will damage your brand).
+After getting survey results, you should classify the customers as either promoter (will gladly promote your brand), passive customers (satisfied but susceptible to competitors), and detractors (unsatisfied customers who will damage your brand).
 To calculate your NPS, subtract the percentage of detractors from the percentage of promoters.
-You can get your free NPS survey template on the Survicate website.
+You can get your free NPS survey template below.

 - Customer Effort Score (CES) - This one could easily go in both CX and UX categories.
 CES is a customer service metric and it deals with the quality of the user experience a customer has with a product or service.
 Customers are invited to take the CES survey, usually being asked to rank their experience on a seven-point scale which ranges from “Very Easy” and “Very difficult”.

 Free CES Survey Template